buttheadbob/MDK-SE/Easy-and-Powerful-State-Machine.md

 Unfortunately this is pretty much an unanswerable question, like asking "how long is a string?".
 This ties into the quite logical fact that the fastest running code is the code that never runs.
 So all the advice I can give is this: If you _can_ wait with an operation, then _wait_ with that operation.

 ## The Code
 Copy the following script into the programmable block.
 The comments explain what is happening.
+Note that for the sake of simplicity, this example can only run _one_ state machine at any one given time.
+It's up to you to extend this to support executing multiple state machines if you need to, once you understand how this works.

 **Remember to dispose your `IEnumerator` after use or it will come back to haunt you!**